Kanishkuu/E-Cell-Task/README.md

 ## **Technologies Used**

--React
+- React
--Tailwind CSS
+- Tailwind CSS
--Vercel for deployment
+- Vercel for deployment